You’ve come out of childbirth with a battle wound. This is just part of c-section recovery. How can you take care of it?

 You will be given pain killers to take home too.
 Take them as directed.
 You may feel that you have no pain and therefore no need for them but as I said earlier, do not interrupt the course of your medication without your doctor’s advice.

-- Sleeping: If you have had a spinal, the nurses will be instructed to make sure you lie straight and do not move for the next 24hrs.
+- Sleeping: If you have had a spinal, the nurses will be instructed to make sure you lie straight and do not move for the next 10-12hrs.
 Try to maintain that posture.
 Lie down as straight as possible.
 Do not move your spine.
 There will be the danger of slipping a disc.
 I had that problem in my third delivery.
 They didn’t tell me that I was to lie straight and it was my first spinal anesthesia C-section.
 I didn’t understand why I was in so much pain.
 I kept asking for pain killers after pain killers.
-In my fourth C-Section, the nurse informed me the minute I was moved to recovery that I will have to lay straight and not move my spine for the next 24hrs and even after that I will need to rest as much as possible.
+In my fourth C-Section, the nurse informed me the minute I was moved to recovery that I will have to lay straight and not move my spine for the next 24hrs.
+They got me up up walk about after 10-12 hours but even after that I was asked to rest as much as possible.
 This was again repeated to me when they moved me to my room.
 The doctors on duty on every shift reminded me too.
 I was reminded over and over so that I understand the importance of it and it has been so surprising that inspite of it being my fourth, my recovery was faster and more pain free.
+After the first day, I was asked to walk about as often as I could to prevent gas.

 - Posture: Sit straight.
 Because when you slunch over, you will be pushing your abdominal muscles together.
 It will be painful and it will be bad for your tummy that is trying to tighten up.
 Also you will give yourself a bad back.
 Then, there is bad posture for breatfeeding too.
 If you sit slouched then your baby cannot latch on properly which will give you breastfeeding problems.